RashingPro/UltimateDiscordOAuth/README.md

 ```

 ## Using
+> [!NOTE]
+> This package originally written on TypeScript and docs also provided with TypeScript using.
+Using on JS can be different, feel freely to use issues section
 ### Creating Discord app
 You need create discord app.
 Go to https://discord.com/developers/applications/ -> New Application.
 After app will created, select OAuth2 in the left-side menu.
 Copy client id, then click Reset secret and copy it too.
 > [!CAUTION]